emilieyds/oyo-phc-location/README.md

 ## Execersise 2 Primary health centre (PHC) clustering in Oyo State, Nigeria
-This repository contains a spatial analysis of primary health centre (PHC) clustering in Oyo State, Nigeria using publicly available geospatial datasets.
+This repository contains a spatial analysis of primary health centre (PHC) clustering in Oyo State, Nigeria.

 The analysis estimates:
 - the number of PHCs in Oyo State